In the Headlines

 Crowded Skies

 Recently the US government has been shooting down some high-flying, unknown objects.
 The first object was recovered and can be studied for identification.
 The searches for the other three objects have been abandoned due to weather and terrain, eliminating the possibility of identifying the purposes and origins of the objects.
-As it turns out, chances are pretty good that the most recent objects were legitimate research balloons.
-There are thousands of balloons in the sky right now.
-The US National Weather Service alone launches around 60,000 balloons per year.
-NASA uses balloons to study the atmosphere.
-Many other research organizations launch high-flying balloons all over the world as well.
+As it turns out, chances… Continue reading Crowded Skies

 Everything You Ever Wanted to Know About the Economy and Economics